Event Rules & Guidelines

 - Failure to follow these event rules, as may be amended, will result in immediate disqualification, loss of prize money and removal from official results.

-- The Fleet Feet Sports Soldier Field 10 Mile follows, and participants are subject to, the rules specified by USATF.
-Please visit usatf.org for additional information concerning the rules mandated by the U.S. governing body for the sport.
+The Fleet Feet Sports Soldier Field 10 Mile follows, and participants are subject to, the rules specified by USATF.
+Please visit usatf.org for additional information concerning the rules mandated by the governing bodies for the sport.